Last Updated on November 20, 2022

 Are Wild Violets Edible?

 Yes, indeed, you can eat wild violets!
-And not just the violet flowers are edible, the leaves are as well.
-We use violets’ pretty heart-shaped leaves in salads and herbal teas all season, long after the lovely purple flowers are gone.
+And not just the pretty violet flowers are edible, the abundant leaves are as well.
+We use violets’ lovely heart-shaped leaves in salads early in the season and in herbal teas all season long. well after the flowers are gone.

 Wild violets are one of my favorite edible “weeds,” plants that grow without work from you that can be put to use in your kitchen and home remedies arsenal.
-Some of my other favorites include purslane, yarrow, dandelion, elderflower, cleavers, and wood sorrel.
+Some other favorites include purslane, yarrow, dandelion, chickweed, elderflower, cleavers, and wood sorrel.

 Catnip is another plant that can turn up in your yard, and it pairs nicely with violets and other herbs like lemon balm in a calming tea with other herbs that help promote sleep.
 It might already be growing in your garden.
 Here’s how to distinguish catnip vs catmint if you’re not sure.